python/cpython/Doc/library/functions.rst

    Return :const:`True` if the *object* argument appears callable, :const:`False` if not.
-If this returns true, it is still possible that a call fails, but if it is false, calling *object* will never succeed.
+If this returns true, it is still possible that a call fails, but if it is a falsey value, calling *object* will never succeed.
    Note that classes are callable (calling a class returns a new instance);
    instances are callable if their class has a :meth:`__call__` method.